LemonsDropsLemon/Luxart-VMT-lightbar-plugin/README.md

-## Luxart FxManifest Replacement - used to only reference the new VMT plugin
+## Luxart Fxmanifest Replacement - used to only reference the new VMT plugin
+Replcae the Luxart FXmanifest with this, so it can see the new plugin!

 ```fx_version 'adamant'
 games { 'gta5' }